TomLiDev/Oda-Nobunagav1/README.md

 ![An image of the legacy page shown on different devices](documentation/legacy-page-devices.PNG)

 Below this is the final content section detailing Nobunagas legacy and ongoing historical significance.
-In this section the map to the left of the text takes up half of the section and shows the total territoy eventually conquered by Nobunaga and his ally.
+In this section the map to the left of the text takes up half of the section and shows the total territory eventually conquered by Nobunaga and his ally.
 I wanted this image ot be large, partly so the legend of the map is readable, but also to show clearly the extent of conquest from his starting point.

 ### Sign Up Form

 The sign up form is the call to action of the site and gives a mechanism for additional information in the future, which will act to encourage repeat visits.
 Specifically a user is prompted to enter their details and select which topics they would like to be kept informed on from the newsletter, ensuring a consistent flow of relevant information from that point on.
+The form questions validate and will not allow the form to be submitted unless answers are provided in the relevant question fields.
+The submit button has a hover effect to underline and give a border around the anchor, creating a visually pleasing effect of a button.

 ![An image of the sign up form shown on different devices](documentation/form-page-devices.PNG)

 ### Thank you page

 A response page for users to see and confirm that they have successfully signed up the newsletter was added.
 This page was originally built with an automatic refresh every 10 seconds, this was later increased to 30 seconds, and then finally removed altogether.
 The reasons behind this are explained in the testing.md.
 Instead a clickable link back to the homepage is included to facilitate return to the main site and continued use.
+The link has a hover effect underlining the text, which is a nice visual cue that is indeed a link back to the homepage.

 ![An image of the Thank you page on different devices](documentation/thankyou-page-devices.PNG)

 ### 404 Error Page

 A simple, responsive customised 404 page was built with a link to redirect the user back to the home page.
+The link has a hover effect underlining the text, which is a nice visual cue that is indeed a link back to the homepage.

 ![An image of the 404 erorr page on different devices](documentation/404-page-devices.PNG)